gr8chirag/fullstack-graphql-airbnb-clone/README.md

 9. In `packages/server` create a file called `.env` and add the following line inside: `FRONTEND_HOST=http://localhost:3000`

+10. In `packages/server`, create a new folder called `images`

-10. Run `yarn build` in `packages/common`
+11. Run `yarn build` in `packages/common`

-11. Run `yarn build` in `packages/controller`
+12. Run `yarn build` in `packages/controller`

-12. Get Google Maps API key and put it here https://github.com/benawad/fullstack-graphql-airbnb-clone/blob/master/packages/web/public/index.html#L14 Videos doing that: https://youtu.be/-QQnzDVcTCo and https://youtu.be/xLlIgokKiLc
+13. Get Google Maps API key and put it here https://github.com/benawad/fullstack-graphql-airbnb-clone/blob/master/packages/web/public/index.html#L14 Videos doing that: https://youtu.be/-QQnzDVcTCo and https://youtu.be/xLlIgokKiLc